1834 (24th March)

 William sat and passed an entrance exam for Exeter College, Oxford.

 William became friends with Edward Burne-Jones.
-Having a mutual interest in Medieval buildings the pair spent much time visiting Medieval buildings and churches.
+Having a mutual interest in the architecture of the Middle Ages the pair spent much time visiting Medieval buildings and churches.

 William wrote ‘The Dedication of the Temple’ which is thought to be his first poem.

 William Morris and Edward Burne-Jones began to meet regularly with Charles Faulkner, William Fulford, Richard Watson Dixon and Cormell Price who all came from Brimingham and were studying at Pembroke College.
 The poetry of Tennyson and the plays of Shakespeare were among the topics they regularly discussed.

 William Morris and Edward Burne-Jones became aware of the Pre-Raphaelite Movement following the publication of John Ruskin’s Edinburgh Lectures.